 A Course Unit Examination Board of the Faculty constituted for each course unit shall finalise the results of that course unit.
-After this the Grades obtained by the students in a particular course unit shall be displayed by the Dean with a note that the results are provisional and subject to confirmation by the Faculty Examination Board and the Senate.

-The Grade Point Average (GPA) for a particular level is calculated using the formula, where c_n and g_n are the credit value and the grade point value of the n^{th} course unit.
+After this the Grades obtained by the students in a particular course unit shall be displayed by the Dean with a note that the results are provisional and subject to confirmation by the Faculty Examination Board and the Senate where $c_n$ and $g_n$ are the credit value and the grade point value of the $n^{\text{th}}$ course unit.
 Any calculated GPA shall be rounded to the second decimal place. $\sum c_n$ will be 30 for any level except in the case of Direct Intake Computer Science students, and students offering Computer Science as a subject who wish to offer the Honours Degree course in Computer Science where the number of credits in Level (3G+3M)/3S shall be 33 and in the Level 4M/4S shall be 27.
-When such a student decides to opt with Level (3G+3M)/3S, the best 18 credits out of 21 in Level 3M together with the 12 credits of Level 3G shall be considered when calculating GPA for Level 3 of the (3G+3M) student, and, the best 30 credits out of 33 of Level 3S shall be considered when calculating GPA for Level 3S shall be considered when calculating GPA for Level 3 of the 3S student.
+When such a student decides to opt with Level (3G+3M)/3S, the best 18 credits out of 21 in Level 3M together with the 12 credits of Level 3G shall be considered when calculating GPA for Level 3 of the (3G+3M) student, and, the best 30 credits out of 33 of Level 3S shall be considered when calculating GPA for Level 3 of the 3S student.